Who is the Karmapa?

-Birth and Early Years of the 17th Karmapa
+The Birth of the 17th Karmapa in Tibet

 In June 1985 a son was born into a nomad family in the Lhatok region of Eastern Tibet.
 In the months prior to his birth, his mother had wonderful dreams.
 On the day of his birth, a cuckoo landed on the tent in which he was born, and many people in the neighborhood heard a mysterious conch-like sound, resounding throughout the valley.
 In Tibet, such events are considered auspicious portents of the birth of an enlightened teacher.